username

 Woodland Lake Park may be the ideal outdoor area for the entire family.
 Facilities include tennis courts, softball fields, spacious picnic shelters, and public restrooms.
 Birdwatchers will find several species of waterfowl around Woodland Lake, as well as other species in the surrounding woodlands.

-There are several short, interconnected trails at Woodland Lake Park.
+Woodland Lake Park has several short, interconnected trails.
 The 1.25-mile Lake Loop Trail is level and paved.
-From there, one can take a side trail to the Hitching Post Loop Trail (2 miles) or a walk to Big Springs Environmental Study Area.
+From there, one can take a side trail to the Hitching Post Loop Trail (2 miles) or a walk to the Big Springs Environmental Study Area.

 2018-07-14 HAZ_Hikebot